 Oceanic active sensor studies are dominated by wave structure determination, sea-surface wind measurements and ocean current investigations.
 Generally the reflected microwave energy is due to ocean roughness: specifically, the radar return is a function of diffraction effects from both large gravity waves and small capillary, surface-tension ripples riding on large-scale waves, and foam.
 The amount of reflected radiation due to each of these effects observed by an active sensor depends on the sea state and the particular active measurement technique.

 Work at several frequencies within the 3-30 GHz range has shown that the effects of large gravity waves dominate at near-normal incidence and those of capillary waves at incidence angles greater than 20.
-Thus to sense sea roughness (a function of the very breeze-dependent ripples) and the size and direction of long-lived gravity waves (coarse sea structure), a two-way component concept is used.
+Thus, to sense sea roughness (a function of the very breeze-dependent ripples) and the size and direction of long-lived gravity waves (coarse sea structure), a two-way component concept is used.
 In the study of ocean surface winds (important in weather prediction models), the underlying principle is that ocean roughness is a gauge by which wind variables can be inferred, since the small roughness elements which convey the transfer of momentum from the wind to the sea are in at least near equilibrium with the wind.

 Using variable frequencies, polarizations and incidence angles, investigators can infer details of ocean surface wind, significant wave height and mean square wave slopes, an accomplishment beyond the capabilities of passive sensing.
 Experiments have shown that good wind speed sensitivity is obtained at frequencies near 14 GHz and that there is a reduced sensitivity to wind speed at 1.3 GHz.